cazanca/newsletter-sign-up/README.md

 Users should be able to:

-- View the optimal layout for the app depending on their device's screen size
+- Add their email and submit the form
+- See a success message with their email after successfully submitting the form
+- See the form validation messages if:
+    - The field is left empty
+    - The email address is not formatted correctly
-- See hover states for all interactive elements on the page
+- See hover and focus states for all interactive elements on the page
-- Add new todos to the list
-- Mark todos as complete
-- Delete todos from the list
-- Filter by all/active/complete todos
-- Clear all completed todos
-- Toggle light and dark mode
-- **Bonus**: Persist data

 ### Screenshot